 Ski & Snowboard Club Vail PartnershipVMS is a proud academic partner of Ski and Snowboard Club Vail (SSCV), which is recognized as one of the best snowsport training programs in the world with offerings in Alpine, Freeski, Freestyle, Nordic and Snowboard.
-SSCV was represented at the 2014 Winter Olympics in Sochi by 12 currrent or alumni athletes yielding two gold medals and one silver.
+SSCV was represented at the 2014 and 2018 Winter Olympics by currrent or alumni athletes and has been the catalyst for many recruited D1 College Athletes and US ski team members.
 Our relationship means that a student at VMS can train at an elite level and receive a rigorous college-preparatory education without compromising either.
 As members of the VMS community, it also means that these athletes will have social, enrichment, and athletic opportunities beyond the mountain.

 Academic SupportDuring the ski season, SSCV athletes work with full-time tutors, who track their progress and challenges.
 The tutors help students manage workload, time commitments, and stress.
 When needed, the tutor acts as a liaison between the student and teachers to help plan their schedule and manage any upcoming assessments.
 VMS may accommodate students who are competing in Europe or across the state by scheduling exams around travel, providing afternoon tutoring, or allowing students to submit work online.

 Flexible Faculty membersOur faculty understands the schedules and lives of our scholar-athletes.
 VMS enthusiastically welcomes these individuals, and helps them keep up in class even while competing.
 Teachers utilize a number of strategies including recording their lessons, posting notes online, Skyping students who are traveling, accepting online submissions of projects and tests, and meeting one-on-one after school.